 Given that Bear has an updated, firmer design, it actually performs much better in the edge support department.
 Previously, it wasn’t so good, but now it’s on par with (if not better than) the rest of the all-foam beds out there.

 Typically, we rate beds as either cool, neutral, or warm.
 With that said, we’d rate the Bear mattress as just temperature neutral.
 We know they use cooling graphite gel in their memory foam and the Celliant cover is supposed to help as well, but we just didn’t feel like it actively kept us cool.
 However, we don’t feel like it will heat up either (small and average size people).

 If you’re a heavy individual though, you may find that it tends to warm up due to the fact you’ll sink in more and the mattress will contour and sort of hug around you, so keep that mind.

 If you ask us, we like the Bear Mattress a lot.
-Our team member Jeff actually slept on the Bear Hybrid model for awhile.
+Our team member Jeff actually slept on the coil Bear Mattress model for awhile.
 But ultimately, we see the flagship Bear Mattress being best for back, stomach, and combo sleepers that really like the feel of memory foam.
 It’s also a great choice for athletes, runners, and weightlifters, due to that Celliant technology woven inside the bed’s cover.